-2. Impact of policy reforms on the number of settlements
+2. Impact of Policy Reforms on the Number of Settlements

-The parameter range within which settlements occur in equilibrium are defined by the settlement condition, $L - S \ge (1 + z)^{-T} (\hat{P}C^L - \hat{P}D^L)/2$ .
+The parameter range within which settlements occur in equilibrium are defined by the settlement condition, $L - S \ge (1 + z)^{-T} (\hat{P}C^L - \hat{P}D^L)/2$.
 The following main parameters determine how policy reforms can affect the likelihood of settlements:

-(a) Convergence of the parties' expectations regarding the outcome of court proceedings, $\hat{P}{C}^{L} - \hat{P}{D}^{L}$ : A policy reform may align expectations, and, hence, allow the parties to anticipate more consistently the outcome of court proceedings.
-This implies a lower difference between the damages payment the claimant expects a court would set and the damages payment the defendant expects a court would set $(\hat{P}{C}^{L} - \hat{P}{D}^{L})$ decreases as both $\hat{P}{C}^{L}$ and $\hat{P}{D}^{L}$ converge to $P^{L}$ ).
-This makes a settlement more likely because it becomes easier for the parties to meet in the middle of their discounted expectations about the damages payment a court would set.

-(b) Increase of the expected damages payment in case of a court ruling, $\hat{P}{C}^{L}$ , $\hat{P}{D}^{L}$ : A policy reform with the goal to strengthen the position of claimants, most likely will increase both parties' expectation about the damages payment a court would set.
-While this will increase the parameter range of litigation activity (see earlier section) the parameter range for settlements will not change as long as both parties' expected damages payments increase by the same amount, i.e. as long as difference between the expected damages payments ( $\hat{P}{C}^{L} - \hat{P}{D}^{L}$ ) stays constant.
+- (a) Convergence of the parties' expectations regarding the outcome of court proceedings, $\widehat{P}C^L \widehat{P}D^L$: A policy reform may align expectations, and, hence, allow the parties to anticipate more consistently the outcome of court proceedings.
+This implies a lower difference between the damages payment the claimant expects a court would set and the damages payment the defendant expects a court would set $(\widehat{P}C^L \widehat{P}D^L)$ decreases as both \widehat{P}C^L and \widehat{P}D^L converge to P^L).
+This makes a settlement more likely because it becomes easier for the parties to meet in the middle of their discounted expectations about the damages payment a court would set. - (b) Increase of the expected damages payment in case of a court ruling, \hat{P}C^L , \hat{P}D^L : A policy reform with the goal to strengthen the position of claimants, most likely will increase both parties' expectation about the damages payment a court would set.
+While this will increase the parameter range of litigation activity (see earlier section) the parameter range for settlements will not change as long as both parties' expected damages payments increase by the same amount, i.e. as long as difference between the expected damages payments ($\hat{P}C^L \hat{P}D^L$) stays constant.
 In this case the level of conflict remains the same and the likelihood of settlements also remains the same.
-If a reform, however, results in more legal certainty and, hence, a lower level of conflict the parameter space for settlements increases in parallel with a higher litigation activity.

-(c) Reduction of the duration of court proceedings, T: Counterintuitively, a policy reform, which reduces the required time for a final judgment, will negatively affect the parameter range of settlements because claimant and defendant discount the expected payments under a court ruling by less and, hence, are more willing to battle it out in the court room.
+If a reform, however, results in more legal certainty and, hence, a lower level of conflict the parameter space for settlements increases in parallel with a higher litigation activity. - (c) Reduction of the duration of court proceedings, T: Counterintuitively, a policy reform, which reduces the required time for a final judgment, will negatively affect the parameter range of settlements because claimant and defendant discount the expected payments under a court ruling by less and, hence, are more willing to battle it out in the court room.
 Any difference in expectations then becomes more critical and can be overcome less easily.
-However, with the duration of court proceedings become shorter the litigation activity increases.

-(d) Reduction of the difference between litigation and settlement costs, L - S: A policy reform, that reduces the transaction costs of litigation, makes full-blown court proceedings less costly compared to settlements (assuming that the costs for reaching a settlement are not reduced in parallel through the reform).
-Ceteris paribus, such a policy reform can be expected to result in less settlements (but, again, more litigation activity in general).
+However, with the duration of court proceedings become shorter the litigation activity increases.20 - (d) Reduction of the difference between litigation and settlement costs, L S: A policy reform, that reduces the transaction costs of litigation, makes full-blown court proceedings less costly compared to settlements (assuming that the costs for reaching a settlement are not reduced in parallel

-&lt;sup>50 In a more complex dynamic setting (see also later section on timing), earlier settlements may be observed if settlements often occur just before final judgments, e.g. to avoid public/ unfavourable judgments.
+20 In a more complex dynamic setting (see also later section on timing), earlier settlements may be observed if settlements often occur just before final judgments, e.g. to avoid public/ unfavourable judgments.
 Then a reduction of the duration until court time will imply that settlements are often concluded earlier.
 As we are focusing on the first settlement in our empirical assessment those are not relevant for our analysis and, therefore, not modelled.